pearcej/cppds/_sources/BasicDS/ConvertingDecimalNumberstoBinaryNumbers.rst

             return newString

         def main():
-            print(baseConverter(25,2))
-            print(baseConverter(25,16))
+            imynum = 25
+            print(baseConverter(mynum, 2))
+            print(baseConverter(mynum, 16))
         main()

-A solution to this problem is to extend the digit set to include some alphabet characters.
+A solution to this problem is to extend the digit set to include some additional characters to represent digits.
 For example, hexadecimal uses the ten decimal digits along with the first six alphabet characters for the 16 digits.
-To implement this, a digit string is created (line 4 in :ref:`Listing 6 <lst_baseconverter>`) that stores the digits in their corresponding positions.
-0 is at position 0, 1 is at position 1, A is at position 10, B is at position 11, and so on.
+To implement this, a digit string is created (line 8 in :ref:`Listing 6 <lst_baseconverter>`) that stores the digits in their corresponding positions.
+The digit 0 is at string position 0, 1 is at position 1, A is at position 10, B is at position 11, and so on.
 When a remainder is removed from the stack, it can be used to index into the digit string and the correct resulting digit can be appended to the answer.
 For example, if the